 Figure 9: A truck mounted shotcrete robot being used in a large civil engineering tunnel.
-Note that the nozzle is approximately one metre from the rock surface.
+Note that the distance between the nozzle and the rock surface is approximately one metre.

 Figure 10: Compact trailer-mounted robot unit for remote controlled shotcrete application.